Samizo-AITL/vi-control-asic-sky130/docs/index.md

 - Which verification phase it belongs to
 - Why similar-looking figures exist (comparison / stepwise validation)

-It is recommended to consult the appendix when reviewing waveforms or layouts.

 ---

 ## ✅ Verification Strategy